BenRhoumaMaher/symfony_blog/README.md

 For any questions or issues, please [open an issue](https://github.com/yourusername/symfony_blog/issues) on GitHub.

-Happy blogging with Symfony Blog! 🚀
+Happy blogging with Maher's Symfony Blog! 🚀